Triggering Referral Prompts at the Perfect Moment with Amply

 Not every user who hits a positive moment is the right candidate for a referral prompt.
 A first-session user who just completed the tutorial hasn't built enough loyalty to recommend your app.
 Someone who already invited friends doesn't need to see the prompt again.
 Amply's targeting rules let you be precise:

-3. Event parameter matching: Want to only trigger for specific achievement types?
-You can match on event parameters — for example, only show the referral prompt when the PositiveMoment type is achievement and the name matches 7_day_streak.
+InviteSent, also callAmplySDK.setCustomProperties(mapOf("has_invited" to true)).
+Then in the campaign's Who step, filter onhas_invited != trueso users who have already sent an invite never see the prompt again. - Event parameter matching: Want to only trigger for specific achievement types?
+You can match on event parameters — for example, only show the referral prompt when the

 This combination ensures your referral prompt reaches exactly the right audience: loyal users who are emotionally primed and haven't been asked before.
-That precision is what separates a 2% invite rate from a 15% one.
+Precision inwho and when is usually what separates an invite prompt that feels like background noise from one that actually moves the K-factor.

 Code Implementation